ChikinNagets/clock-react/README.md

 ## TODO

-1. Timer Stops when it reaches zero
+1. ~Timer Stops when it reaches zero~
 2. Seconds in timer does not show in time format.
 3. Design is lacking.
-4. Make reusable component for 'start', 'stop', 'reset' buttonts
+4. Make reusable component for 'start', 'stop', 'reset' buttonts.
-5. Create utils file to stop and start time buttons for buttons component usage
+5. Create utils file to stop and start time buttons for buttons component usage.
+6. If timer is running and user clicks start, a second intervail is created making the counter cont down by 2.